Have you ever wondered who invented coffee, its origins, and how this fragrant brown liquid took over the world?

 Today, coffee is the most sought commodity after crude oil and has shaped so many habits and aspects of our lives.
 There’s no doubt that the coffee industry has grown tremendously due to coffee becoming a beloved beverage with a rich and captivating history.

 None of today’s modern inventions would be possible without this free-running liquid that gave humankind a very special gift: caffeine.
-From Seattle to Sydney, to Scandinavia, Japan, and Brazil, it seems that everyone is striving to drink better coffee.
+From Seattle to Sydney, to Scandinavia, Japan, and Brazil, it seems that everyone is striving and celebrating to drink better coffee.